Post by Lauren Erb, Director of Research

 Pancreatic neuroendocrine cancer and pancreatic cancer are two distinct types of cancer and it is important to understand the differences.
 These two types of cancer have different clinical courses, different diagnostic procedures, different treatment patterns, and different molecular underpinnings.

-Through a grant provided by the Caring for Carcinoid Foundation, researchers at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center discovered several key mutations in pancreatic neuroendocrine tumors.
-A team led by Dr. Nickolas Papadopoulos uncovered the set of genetic alterations present among patients with non-functioning pancreatic neuroendocrine tumors.
+Through a grant provided by the NET Research Foundation, researchers at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center discovered several key mutations in pancreatic neuroendocrine tumors.
+A team led by Dr. Nickolas Papadopoulos uncovered the set of genetic alterations present in patients with non-functioning pancreatic neuroendocrine tumors.
 In addition, they concluded that pancreatic neuroendocrine tumors are distinct at the DNA-level from pancreatic cancer on the basis of having distinct genetic mutations.

 The authors state, “This suggests that mutations in PANNETS (pancreatic neuroendocrine tumors) and PDAC (Pancreatic Cancer) arise through different mechanisms, perhaps because of exposure to different environmental carcinogens or through the action of different DNA-repair pathways.”
 (Jiao et al, 2011).